samapriya/Planet-GEE-Pipeline-CLI/README.md

                         -------------------------------------------
     ee_user             Get Earth Engine API Key & Paste it back to Command line/shell to change user
-    create              Allows the user to create an asset collection or folder in Google Earth Engine
+    quota               Print Earth Engine total quota and used quota create              Allows the user to create an asset collection or folder in Google Earth Engine
     upload              Batch Asset Uploader.
     lst                 List assets in a folder/collection or write as text file
+    ee_report           Prints a detailed report of all Earth Engine Assets includes Asset Type, Path,Number of
+                        Assets,size(MB),unit,owner,readers,writers
-    collsize            Collects collection size in Human Readable form & Number of assets
+    assetsize           Prints collection size in Human Readable form & Number of assets
+    tasks               Queries current task status
+                        [completed,running,ready,failed,cancelled]
-    delete              Deletes collection and all items inside.
+    taskreport          Create a report of all tasks and exports to a CSV file delete              Deletes collection and all items inside.
 Supports Unix-like wildcards.
-    tasks               Queries currently running, enqued,failed
-    taskquery           Queries currently running, enqued,failed ingestions
-                        and uploaded assets
-    report              Create a report of all tasks and exports to a CSV file cancel              Cancel all running tasks
     mover               Moves all assets from one collection to another copy                Copies all assets from one collection to another:
                         Including copying from other users if you have read